NAACP: Justice must probe arrest threats against Texas Dems

 Texas is among several states where Republicans have rushed to enact new voting restrictions in response to former President Donald Trump’s false claims that the 2020 election was stolen.
 The current bill is similar to the ones Democrats blocked last month by going to Washington.
 It would ban 24-hour polling locations, drive-thru voting and give partisan poll watchers more access, among other things.

-In June, the Justice Department sued over that state’s new election law, alleging Republican state lawmakers rushed through a sweeping overhaul with an intent to deny Black voters equal access to the ballot.
+In June, the Justice Department sued Georgia over that state’s new election law, alleging Republican state lawmakers rushed through a sweeping overhaul with an intent to deny Black voters equal access to the ballot.

 A Justice Department spokesperson did not immediately respond to a request for comment on Johnson’s letter.